EmanuelN/bitracer/README.md

 # Requirements
   [Phoenix](https://hexdocs.pm/phoenix/installation.html)
 # Installation
-After installing Phoenix and all its dependencies, create a Postgres role called "final" with the password "final" using these two commands:
+After installing Phoenix and all its dependencies, create a Postgres role called "final" with the password "final" using this command:
-`CREATE ROLE final WITH PASSWORD 'final' CREATEDB;` and `ALTER ROLE "final" WITH LOGIN;`
-Then use `mix ecto.create` to initialize the app and its databse
+`CREATE ROLE final WITH PASSWORD 'final' CREATEDB LOGIN;` Then use `mix ecto.create` to initialize the app and its databse
 ## Usage
 Usage instructions go here